-(iv) Any upholstered furniture that is not classified as fire retardant or does not meet the above fireretardant standards.

-(b) It is the students responsibility to ensure that any furniture brought into the building meets these standards.
-Possession of or bringing of furniture into university residences which is in violation of these requirements subjects the student to disciplinary action as well as the cost of the removal and disposal of the furniture.

-(H) Residence and room environment
+- (i) Any upholstered furniture that is not classified as fire retardant or does not meet the fire-retardant standards. - (ii) Bean bag chairs or bean bag-like chairs. - (iii) Inflatable furniture. - (iv) Vinyl furniture. - (b) It is the student's responsibility to ensure that any furniture brought into the building meets these standards.
+Possession of or bringing of furniture into university residences which is in violation of these requirements subjects the student to disciplinary action as well as the cost of the removal and disposal of the furniture. - (H) Residence and room environment

 Residents are expected to treat all residence hall common spaces and individual rooms/suites/apartments with respect and care and may be held accountable for damages, other than normal wear and tear, found in the room/suite/apartments.
 In order to protect the health and safety of all residents, it is expected that all rooms/suites/apartments be kept at an acceptable level of cleanliness.
+Rooms must be maintained in good sanitary condition and free of any noxious odors.
+A noxious odor is any aroma of such intensity that becomes offensive.